netlogix/nlxFilterDescription/README.md

 ## About sdFilterDescriptionShopware

-This plugin can append filter description to them related active filter value.
+With this plugin it is possible to prefix an active filter value with its specific filter description.
 In Backend can be configured, from which filter the description should be shown.

 ## Running Tests